 Is it not possible to only run nuclear power plants when there is not enough renewable energy available?

-For example, the nuclear fuel must be properly positioned, the chemical composition of the water in the reactor must be correct down to the millilitre, the right pressures and temperatures must be achieved, etc. Our nuclear power plants are designed as so-called "baseload plants" and are intended to produce electricity stably and safely all year round, regardless of weather conditions.
+Moreover, stopping and starting up a nuclear power plant is also complex in terms of nuclear safety.
+A lot of parameters have to be optimal to perfectly manage the chain reaction in the reactor.
+For instance, the nuclear fuel must be properly positioned, the chemical composition of the water in the reactor must be correct down to the millilitre, the right pressures and temperatures must be reached, etc. Our nuclear power plants are designed as so-called "baseload plants" and are intended to produce electricity stably and safely all year round, regardless of weather conditions.

 Our nuclear power plants are intended to produce electricity stably and safely all year round, regardless of weather conditions.